mm80843/T3.5/docs/Benef/PBN__Benef_999.md

 # __Improved IAQ and air filtration__

-## Name of the Benefit

-Biofiltration technology, such as green walls and microalgae structures, can effectively filter air pollutants, improving indoor air quality and reducing the risk of respiratory disorders.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from increased desirability and demand for buildings with biofiltration technology, leading to higher occupancy rates, rental income, and potentially higher asset value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1106.md)